Featured Post

 Q2: Can other countries replicate the US startup model?

-Q3: What role do universities play in the US startup ecosystem?
+Q3: What role do universities play in startups?

-Q4: Are there disadvantages to the US startup environment?
+Q4: Are there disadvantages to the US model?

 Conclusion